ibme-qubic/svbdoc/doc/tests/biexp.rst

 The following variables were investigated

  - The learning rate
- - The batch size (NB this cannot exceed the number of time points)
  - The size of the sample taken from the posterior when set independently of the batch size
+ - The batch size when using mini-batch processing (NB this cannot exceed the number of time points)
  - The prior distribution of the parameter
  - The initial posterior distribution of the parameters
  - The use of the numerical (sample-based) calculation of the KL